20 Best Rage Against The Machine Songs of All Time (Greatest Hits)

 Why did Rage Against The Machine break up?

-Are Rage Against The Machine still together?
+What political causes did Rage Against The Machine support?

 Author: Jewel Mabansag